tfachada/thesist/src/figure-numbering.typ

-// Set/reset numbering in the given format for figures of different kinds, as well as equations
+// Set/reset numbering in the given format for figures of different kinds, as well as equations.
-// Does NOT apply to figures with subfigures
+// Does NOT apply to figures with subfigures.
+Those update automatically.
 #let set-figure-numbering(it, new-format: none) = {

   // Set chapter-relative numbering for images